STEMReal-Time Insight Into The Market For Entry-Level STEM Jobs

 - There are 2.5 entry-level job postings for each new 4-year graduate in STEM fields compared to 1.1 postings for each new BA graduate in non-STEM fields.

-- STEM careers offer a substantial salary premium.
+- STEM careers offer a substantial information technology salary premium.
 The average advertised salary for entry-level STEM jobs requiring a BA or higher is $66,123 compared to $52,299 for non-STEM jobs.
 This difference of approximately $14,000 represents a 26% premium.
 At the Sub-BA level, the average advertised entry-level salary is $47,856 for STEM jobs and $37,424 for non-STEM careers.
 This difference of over $10,000 represents a 28% premium.

 Total STEM Jobs by Career Area